-Unknown what purpose this served, or if it was meant to animate this way.
+Unknown purpose, and it's not certain if it's meant to animate this way.
 Loaded into VRAM during the debug room area.

 Probably from a time when the maps were different.
 The one used in-game is a different color and points upward.

 Another graphic that's not visible during normal gameplay.
 If you mess with the game and look above the entrance to Hagar's Labratory, you can see a pole sticking up with his S logo that's not normally visible.

 Find if there's still any scenes hidden in the game that use any of this stuff, including finding a way to play as the alternate player design from the debug menu.

 Quite a number of unused sprites and other things are hidden away in VRAM in numerous parts of the game.